It’s easy for retailers to assume their work ends at the point of purchase. Yet that’s precisely where the real work starts.

 - Offer a one-of-a-kind service that lets people show on their own time.
 Shopping by appointment gives a personalized touch to the experience and customers can get the royal treatment they deserve.

 - Offer your customer a seamless check out experience.
-Accept multiple forms of payment : mobile payments, debit cards, and credit cards.
+Accept multiple forms of payment : mobile payments, debit cards, debit cards, and credit cards.
 Make sure the checkout experience is straightforward, easy, and enjoyable.

 - Provide localized shopping experiences.
 Analyze the products that are most relevant for each store location and stock products that customers want at a local level.